Ribstone

-Ribstone is a hamlet in central Alberta, Canada within the Municipal District of Wainwright No. 61.
+Ribstone is a locality in central Alberta, Canada within the Municipal District (MD) of Wainwright No. 61.
 It is located approximately 16 km south of Highway 14 and 65 km southwest of Lloydminster.

 History

-The community was settled in 1905 by wagon.
+Ribstone was settled in 1905 by wagon.
+Its hamlet designation was repealed by the MD of Wainwright No. 61 on January 21, 2024, making it a locality.

 Demographics

 The population of Ribstone according to the 2007 municipal census conducted by the Municipal District of Wainwright No. 61 is 30.